Gun Crazy (1950) – A Review

 Gun Crazy is a wonderful film all by itself and can stand on its own.
 The creative direction, the performances by the cast and the exciting story of this pair of lovers shooting through life with each other all come together to make a terrific movie.

-A clip showing Peggy Cummins entrance into the film
+A clip showing Peggy Cummins’ introduction in the film